saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter.md

 :::caution Warning
 Testing Flutter Apps with the appium-flutter-driver assumes you are familiar with:
-- creating, signing and building [Flutter apps](https://docs.flutter.dev/)
+- creating, signing, and building [Flutter apps](https://docs.flutter.dev/)
 - writing and running [Appium tests](/mobile-apps/automated-testing/appium/)
 :::